Canon 1D vs 1Ds Mark II

 - Longer lasting: Gets more shots (1200 versus 500) out of a single battery charge.

 - More modern: Reflects 2 years and 11 months of technical progress since the 1D launch.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 1D and the 1Ds Mark II in practical situations.
+Do the specifications of the Canon 1D and the Canon 1Ds Mark II place the cameras among the top in their class?
+Find out in the latest Best DSLR Camera listing.In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the 1D or the 1Ds Mark II.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.

-Care should be taken when interpreting the review scores above, though.
+The review scores listed above should be treated with care, though.
 The assessments were made in relation to similar cameras of the same technological generation.
-A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
+Hence, a score should always be seen in the context of the camera's market launch date and its price, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
 Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.